This page describes some “best practices” regarding web security, and details CodeIgniter’s internal security features.

 Only use strong password hashing algorithms like BCrypt, which is used in PHP’s own Password Hashing functions.

-Please use them, even if you’re not running PHP 5.5+, CodeIgniter provides them for you as long as you’re running at least PHP version 5.3.7 (and if you don’t meet that requirement - please, upgrade).
+Please use them, even if you’re not running PHP 5.5+, CodeIgniter provides them for you.

 DO NOT ever display or send a password in plain-text format!

 Even to the password’s owner, if you need a “Forgotten password” feature, just randomly generate a new, one-time (this is also important) password and send that instead.

 DO NOT put unnecessary limits on your users’ passwords.